Video game graphics: 2D

 Games utilizing parallel projection typically make use of two-dimensional bitmap graphics as opposed to 3D-rendered triangle-based geometry, allowing developers to create large, complex gameworlds efficiently and with relatively few art assets by dividing the art into sprites or tiles and reusing them repeatedly (though some games use a mix of different techniques).

 Top-down perspective

 Top-down perspective, also sometimes referred to as bird's-eye view, Overworld, Godview, overhead view, or helicopter view, when used in the context of video games, refers to a camera angle that shows players and the areas around them from above.
-While not exclusive to video games utilizing parallel projection, it was at one time common among 2D role playing video games, wargames, and construction and management simulation games, such as SimCity, Pokémon, and Railroad Tycoon; as well as among action and action-adventure games, such as the early The Legend of Zelda and Grand Theft Auto games.
+While not exclusive to video games utilizing parallel projection, it was at one time common among 2D role playing video games, wargames, and construction and management simulation games, such as SimCity, Pokémon, and Railroad Tycoon; as well as among action and action-adventure games, such as the early The Legend of Zelda, Metal Gear, and Grand Theft Auto games.